qasedak/simple-language-switcher/readme.txt

 3. Ensure Polylang is installed and activated
 4. Use the Settings->Language Switcher screen to configure display options

-== Frequently Asked Questions ==

-= Does this work without Polylang? =

-No, this plugin requires Polylang to be installed and activated as it uses Polylang's translation system.

-= How do I add the language switcher to my site? =

-Use the shortcode `[translated_links]` in your posts, pages, or widgets where you want the language switcher to appear.

-= Can I customize the appearance? =

-Yes, you can customize the display through the plugin settings page.
-For advanced customization, you can override the plugin's CSS in your theme.

 == Screenshots ==

 1. Language switcher popup on the frontend